crccheck/django-object-actions/README.rst

     # get a copy of the code
     git clone git@github.com:crccheck/django-object-actions.git
     cd django-object-actions
-    # set up your virtualenv
+    # set up your virtualenv (with virtualenvwrapper)
     mkvirtualenv django-object-actions
+    # Install requirements
-    pip install -r requirements.txt
+    make install
-    # hack your path so that we can reference packages starting from the root
+    # Hack your path so that we can reference packages starting from the root
     add2virtualenv .
     make test  # run test suite
     make quickstart  # runs 'make resetdb' and some extra steps

+This will install whatever the latest stable version of Django is.
+You can also install a specific version of Django and ``pip install -r requirements.txt``.

 Various helpers are available as make commands.
-View ``Makefile`` to see what other utilities you can do.
+Type ``make help`` and view the ``Makefile`` to see what other things you can do.

 Similar Packages